ariannab/toyproject/README.md

 The return statement of method `canUseResource()` does not match what the Javadoc `@return` tag states.
 Randoop, by itself, is not able to detect such bug.
 However, when Jdoctor specifications are supplied to Randoop, it will be able to detect the bug.

+## Prerequisites

+You need Jdoctor and Randoop jars to try this example.

+- Clone this repository: `git clone https://github.com/ariannab/toyproject`

+- Download Jdoctor: `wget link/to/toradocu.jar`

+- Download Randoop: `wget link/to/randoop.jar`

 ## Automatic Fault Detection with Jdoctor

 Follow the steps to try it yourself.

-1. Download the Jdoctor jar: `wget link/to/toradocu/jar`
+1. Compile the example sources:

+`mkdir toyproject/bin/ && javac toyproject/src/* -d toyproject/bin/`

-2. Move to the folder where the jar is located and run the following command to generate Jdoctor specifications over the example class:
+2. Generate the Jdoctor specifications over the example class:

 `java -jar toradocu-1.0-all.jar --target-class ResourceManager --source-dir toyproject/src/ --class-dir toyproject/bin/ --randoop-specs toy-specs.json`